zumasys/docs/site/jbase/transactions/transaction-replication/introduction-to-transaction-journaling/README.md

-# INTRODUCTION TO TRANSACTION JOURNALING
+# Introduction to Transaction Journaling

 **Created At:** 3/21/2018 7:20:44 AM
 **Updated At:** 3/21/2019 10:49:41 PM